 HSV-1 usually causes cold sores, and HSV-2 typically results in genital herpes.
 However, either type of infection can result in cold sores and genital herpes.
-HSV-1 is usually contracted through oral-to-oral contact but can sometimes be acquired after oral-genital contact, in or around the genital area.
-HSV-2 is exclusively contracted during sex and is a sexually transmitted disease.
+HSV-1 is usually contracted through oral-to-oral contact but can sometimes be acquired after oral-genital contact.
+HSV-2 is exclusively contracted during sex and is considered a sexually transmitted disease.

-Individuals contracting HSV-1 usually are asymptomatic until they develop their first cold sore.
+Individuals contracting HSV-1 are usually asymptomatic until they develop their first cold sore.
 Adults are less likely to develop symptoms after primary infection compared to children.
-The usual symptoms to look out for are sore throat, swollen glands, painful sore in and around the mouth.
+The usual symptoms to look out for are sore throat, swollen glands, painful sores in and around the mouth.
 Along with these symptoms, individuals might also have flu-like symptoms such as fever, nausea, and headaches.

-Cold sores are tiny blisters and sores usually emerging on and around the lips.
-With 2.5 out of every 1,000 people experiencing a cold sore outbreak, this is a widespread occurrence.
-While cold sores do tend to heal independently, they can persist for 1 to 2 weeks before clearing up.
-You can experience multiple cold sore outbreaks in your life as the virus remains dormant in your body, even without any symptoms or outbreak.
+Cold sores are tiny blisters or sores usually emerging on or around the lips.
+With 2.5 out of every 1,000 people experiencing a cold sore during their lifetime, this condition is widespread.
+While cold sores do tend to heal without treatment, they can persist for 1 to 2 weeks before clearing up.
+You can experience multiple cold sore outbreaks during your life as the virus will remain dormant in your body.
 Cold sores are highly contagious, so doing something like kissing is quite risky.
 The risk of contracting HSV-1 is significantly higher when kissing someone with a cold sore.

 There is a cold sore healing process from when the sore appears, becomes an open sore, then heals and disappears.
 There are eight stages to this healing process:

-While cold sores usually develop around the lips (herpetic labialis), they might sometimes form inside the mouth (herpetic stomatitis).
-While you might think it is safe to start kissing your partner from stage 6, all 8 of these stages are infective, and kissing (or any other HSV spreading method) should be avoided at all costs.
+While cold sores usually develop around the lips (herpetic labialis), they may sometimes form inside the mouth (herpetic stomatitis).
+You may think it is safe to start kissing your partner from stage 6, however, contagion persists during all 8 stages and kissing should be avoided at all costs.